hyperverge/validation-india-rest-api/README.md

 	* *ocrResultFront* : Required parameter.
 This is the 'details' JSON from OCR response for front of the document.
 	* *ocrResultBack* : required parameter for validatePassportInput, validateAadhaarInput, validateVoterIdInput.
 This is the 'details' JSON from OCR response for back of the document.
 	* *qrResult* : JSON object.
 Optional parameter for validateAadhaarInput.
 Incase qrResult is present, userInput should not be added.
-	* *checkDatabase* : Optional, boolean value, applicable only for PAN and voterID validation.

 ## Request Structure